bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

-# Cross-compiling GHC to iOS
+# Building a GHC cross-compiler to target iOS